Why Can’t The IRS Just Send Americans A Refund – Or A Bill?

-Category: World Politics Hits: 0By Beverly Moran, Vanderbilt University The Internal Revenue Service has postponed the April 15 tax filing deadline to May 17.
+Category: World Politics Hits: 1By Beverly Moran, Vanderbilt University The Internal Revenue Service has postponed the April 15 tax filing deadline to May 17.
 If taxpayers need even more time to file federal returns, the agency added, they can request an extension until Oct.
 15. “This continues to be a tough time for many people, and the IRS wants to continue to do everything possible to help taxpayers navigate the unusual circumstances related to the pandemic, while also working on important tax administration responsibilities,” said IRS Commissioner Chuck Rettig.
 The announcement may come as welcome news for many Americans, but it also raises an important question: Why should taxpayers have to navigate the tedious, costly tax filing system at all?
 The case for a ‘simple return’ In 1985, President Ronald Reagan promised a “return-free” tax system in which half of all Americans would never fill out a tax return again.
 Under the framework, taxpayers with simple returns would automatically receive a refund or a letter detailing any tax owed.
 Taxpayers with more complicated returns would use the system in place today.

 Read more https://crooksandliars.com/2021/03/why-can-t-irs-just-send-americans-refund